How Do You Kill Dust Mites For Good

 What makes the Diatomaceous earth so dangerous for dust mites?
-Diatomaceous earth are not toxic in nature, but it has the ability to pierce the exoskeleton of the dust mites and drain them of oils and fats.
+Diatomaceous earth is not toxic in nature, but it has the ability to pierce the exoskeleton of the dust mites and drain them of oils and fats.
 If you’re using Diatomaceous earth, minimize exposure to the eye or nose, as it could cause irritation as well.

 7. Natural Anti-Fungal Tea Tree Oil

-If you’ve been using tea tree oil to treat acne, or ezcema, spare some as a natural remedy to banish dust mites from infested fabrics.
+If you’ve been using tea tree oil to treat acne, or eczema, spare some as a natural remedy to banish dust mites from infested fabrics.
 Just mix a 1-2 tablespoon of tea tree oil into a cup of distilled water and spray it over pillow or mattress.

 Not only does it get rid of dust mites, the anti-bacterial and anti-fungal properties of tea tree oil also helps to disinfect your beddings from other germs, fungal and molds.
-Remember to keep the mixture away from the light as the properties of tea tree oil are sensitive to exposure.
+Remember to keep the mixture away from the light as the properties of tea tree oil are sensitive to light exposure.